Awareness > Visibility

 Practical Impact: What Awareness Looks Like

-In a smartNOC-enabled environment:
+In a smartNOC-Enabled Environment

 All of this happens without waiting for human response — and without overwhelming the human with raw telemetry.